Best gaming headsets in 2024: I'd bet my ears on these headphones

 ❌ You're strapped for cash: The Audeze Maxwell don't come cheap.
 While they replace the need for two pairs of headphones, one for gaming and the other for wearing outdoors, they're still a lot of money.

 So, what's the big deal with planar magnetic?
-These drivers utilise an entirely different concept to dynamic drivers often found in gaming headsets.
+These drivers utilise an entirely different concept from dynamic drivers often found in gaming headsets.
 Each driver uses a large, flat diaphragm manipulated by magnets to produce audio.
-The end result tends to be much more natural, broader sound than a dynamic driver with plenty of bass.
+The end result tends to be a much more natural, broader sound than a dynamic driver with plenty of bass.

 For the Maxwell, the benefit of planar magnetic drivers is apparent as soon as you listen to any music or play any game.
 The level of clarity and tonal separation is fantastic.
 It's possible to tune in and isolate almost any sound pumping through these planars at any one time.
 That's wonderful when you're trying to relax into your favorite album, but it's also crucially important when playing competitive shooters.